 Bilibili is one of the oldest bullet curtain communities and has over 15 million active users.
 Its main focus is anime and youth culture.
 It’s popularity has generated cooperations with Taobao and Microsoft.

 Internet celebrities on these sites tend to conform to a very standard appearance and aesthetic and will go under the knife to attain it.
-Female Wang Hong almost requires small faces, pointed chins, big eyes, colored contact lenses and long eyelashes.
+Female Wang Hong almost always requires small faces, pointed chins, big eyes, coloured contact lenses and long eyelashes.
 This is a typical “Wang Hong Lian”.
 They don’t mind talking about their cosmetic procedures on live streaming platforms and share their personal experiences with fans.

 Watch this very insightful Vice video on YouTube.

-Many Wang Hong monetize their web presence with businesses of their own — usually Taobao shops.
+Many Wang Hong monetise their web presence with businesses of their own — usually Taobao shops.
 A classic marketing strategy is to wear their brands while live streaming.
 Data from Taobao last year showed that during Single’s Day on November 11th, 7 out of the top 10 women’s fashion stores were owned by a Wang Hong.

 Niche Chinese KOLs (key opinion leaders)

 Brands are increasingly collaborating with micro influencers, or KOLs with small but devoted fan bases.
 This community of Chinese KOLs (key opinion leaders) usually gain influence via their professional insights or knowledge in a specific field.